roosterrichard/acctutor/index.md

 <b>Note:</b> During spring break tutoring will be limited due to fewer tutors available.

-Note: If the "We Are Here" widget does not appear during scheduled hours please clear cookies/cache or try anouther browser.
+<b>Note:</b> If the "We Are Here" widget does not appear during scheduled hours please clear cookies/cache or try anouther browser.

 ## Tutoring Schedule